glouwa/d3-hypertree/readme.md

 ```

 The prebuild bundle declares the global variable `hyt`,
-so a import as in the usage example below is not necessary.
+therefore a import as in the usage example below is not necessary.
 You can find the prebuild bundle also in the npm package `dist` folder.

+## Webpack

-D3-hypertree is tested to be used with webpack.
+D3-hypertree is tested with webpack.
 You may use imports in a diffent way,
 but the following usage examples will assume an import like this:

 ```typescript
 import * as hyt from 'd3-hypertree'
 ```

-So following examples work for custom as well as prebuild bundles.

 ## Usage